Skip the Line Palace of Versailles and Gardens Tour from Paris

 - Skip the line tickets to the Palace of Versailles

-- An introduction to the Gardens of Versailles
+- A visit to the Gardens of Versailles

 Witness the History of Versailles